Adur Local Plan - Emerging

 For further information, and to view the Revised Draft Local Plan 2013 and associated documents, please go to Revised Draft Adur Local Plan 2013 consultation webpage.

-The Revised Draft Adur Local Plan 2013 went to the Adur Planning Committee on 2nd September 2013 for comments and was then presented to the Adur Cabinet on 17th September 2013 with a recommendation for approval to go to consultation.
+The Revised Draft Adur Local Plan 2013 went to the Adur Planning Committee on 2nd September 2013 for comments.
+It was then presented to the Adur Cabinet on 17th September 2013 with a recommendation for approval to go to consultation.

 It was made available for consultation from 26th September - 7th November 2013 with an additional two-week extension for representations.
 Representations made in response to the Draft Adur Local Plan 2012 were taken account of in drafting the Revised Draft Plan.

 A Sustainability Appraisal and Draft Infrastructure Delivery Plan 2013 were also made available for comment at the same time.
-These documents, together with associated consultation materials and a Background Evidence Document were made available on the Adur planning policy web pages and copies available at locations across Adur.
+These documents, associated consultation materials and Background Evidence Document were made available on the Adur planning policy webpages.
+Copies were also available at locations across Adur.

 To view these documents please go to the Revised Draft Adur Local Plan 2013 consultation page.

 A Draft Adur Local Plan was made available for consultation from 19th September to 31st October 2012.
 (See the Draft Adur Local Plan 2012 consultation page).
 The Council received representations from approximately 290 individuals, organisations, business groups and others.
 A summary of the main issues raised is available.

 Following this a further consultation draft (Regulation 18) version of the Adur Local Plan was produced, for the following reasons: